We will be the leaders in the care of children with digestive diseases

 Our vision is to be the leader in delivering world class healthcare to children with pancreatic disease, through comprehensive multidisciplinary management that puts patient outcomes at the forefront of our overarching goals.
 We implement chronic care algorithms that enhance the care coordination and apply state of the art research methodology to lead our innovation in patient care.

 The program, led by Drs.
-Maisam Abu-El-Haija, MD, Medical Director; Jaimie Nathan, MD, Surgical Director; Tom Lin, MD, Associate Director and Endoscopy Director; and Deborah Elder, MD, Endocrinology Director, in collaboration with pain team and psychology, currently follows more than 380 patients with various pancreatic disorders including pancreatitis, exocrine pancreatic insufficiency, congenital anomalies of the pancreas, and pancreatic tumors.
-Since its inception in FY13, the program has completed a survey of Cincinnati Children’s providers to better understand the variation in management of acute pancreatitis, assembled a multidisciplinary care team to evaluate and treat complex pancreatic disorders, established a REDCap database for patient registry, and instituted an evidence-based order set for the management of acute pancreatitis which has led to decreased length of hospital stay and intensive care admissions.
-Our treatment modalities became a guideline nationally as published this year in the Journal of Pediatric Gastroenterology and Nutrition (Abu-El-Haija et al, under the NASPGHAN umbrella PMID: 29280782).
+Nathan, MD, Surgical Director; and Deborah Elder, MD, Endocrinology Director, in collaboration with pain team and psychology, currently follows more than 400 patients with various pancreatic disorders including pancreatitis, exocrine pancreatic insufficiency, congenital anomalies of the pancreas, and pancreatic tumors.
+Since its inception in FY13, the program completed a survey of Cincinnati Children’s providers to better understand the variation in management of acute pancreatitis, assembled a multidisciplinary care team to evaluate and treat complex pancreatic disorders, and established a REDCap database for patient registry.

 1. NIH U01 Abu-El-Haija (Site PI) - CPDPC INSPPIRE International Study Group to Study Pediatric Acute Recurrent and Chronic Pancreatitis: In Search for a Cure.
 Cincinnati Children's is the highest recruiting center out of 19 national and international centers.